-At first, we would like to say, need not know the definition of the lock to buy! sounds good, isn’t it?
+At first, we would like to say, we need not know the definition of the lock to buy!
+Sounds good, isn’t it?

 Now, the moment is here!

-Stephen Tchudi, a University of Nevada, English professor had spent more time on research to figure out what a lock is and he succeeded to do it.
-He wrote in his book, “A lock, after all, is simply a barrier or closer, a way of selling up an entryway, of keeping what you want in, in, what you want out, out”.
+Stephen Tschudi, a University of Nevada, English professor, had spent more time on research to figure out what a lock is, and he succeeded in doing it.
+He wrote in his book, “A lock, after all, is simply a barrier or closer, a way of selling up an entryway, of keeping what you want in, in, what you want out, out.”

-He also said, “A stick or doorstop that you wedge under a door – is also a lock, though, again, not a reliable or unpickable one”.
+He adds, “A stick or doorstop that you wedge under a door – is also a lock, though, again, not a reliable or unpickable one.”

-We have known the definition of locks from the famous locksmith Stephen Tchudi.
+We have known the definition of locks from the famous locksmith Stephen Tschudi.
 Now we try to find out from popular dictionaries what they say about it.

 The Random House Dictionary of the English language, says a lock is, “A device for securing a door, gate, lid, drawer, or the like in position when closed, consisting of a bolt or a system of bolts, propelled and withdrawn by a mechanism operated by a key, dial, etc.”.